-Experimentation of a different kind – an album/Blu-ray and research project for which I was a researcher, assistant engineer, and a few other things!
-Ultimately, this work allowed for the development of a dynamic virtual acoustic system… original pieces utilizing this and other virtual acoustics coming soon… in the meantime:
+Experimentation of a different kind – an album/Blu-ray and research project on which I was a researcher, assistant engineer, and a few other things!
+Ultimately, this work allowed for the development of a dynamic virtual acoustic system… original pieces utilizing this and other virtual acoustic experiments coming soon… in the meantime:

 Capella Romana: Lost Voices of Hagia Sophia

 If you have an opportunity/facilities to hear the surround and Dolby Atmos mixes of this album, then get at it!
 So much better than simple old stereo!

 Icons of Sound

 A Binaural Album… put your headphones on before hitting play:

 Through a glass darkly, half drunk, and mostly empty

 An album featuring two recordings of extended live performances – mostly Electric Guitar and SuperCollider.

 A stereo version of a recent 3rd order ambisonic piece